HannaBerggren/Movie-Fav/README.md

 ### Page not found
-If the user tries a url that dont exist on Garden Diaries, they are redirected to a `Page not found`, which let them redirect back to the home page.
+If the user tries a url that dont exist on Movie Fav, they are redirected to a `Page not found`, which let them redirect back to the home page.

 ![Page not found](src/assets)